pasztorpisti/json-cfg/README.rst

     user_name = config['superusername']

 Seemingly the difference isn't that big.
-With json-cfg you can use extended syntax in the config file and the code that loads the config is also somewhat nicer but real difference is what happens when we encounter an error.
+With json-cfg you can use extended syntax in the config file and the code that loads/processes the config is also somewhat nicer but real difference is what happens when we encounter an error.
 With json-cfg you get an exception with a message that points to the problematic part of the json config file while the pure-json example can't tell you the location within the config file.
-In case of a larger configs this can cause headaches.
+In case of larger configs this can cause headaches.

 Open your `server.cfg` file and remove the required `ip_address` attribute from one of the server config blocks.
 This will cause an error when we try to load the config file with the above code